Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Max multiplier 10,000x theoretical

-Volatility High, per community assessment (Upgaming has not published a volatility tier officially)
+Volatility High according to community assessment (Upgaming has not published an official tier)

 Fairness model Audited RNG.
 Not cryptographic provably fair; individual rounds cannot be re-verified by the player.